dotnet/AspNetCore.Docs/aspnetcore/client-side/dotnet-interop/index.md

 JS methods using the `async` keyword or returning a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) can be awaited in C# by a method returning a <xref:System.Threading.Tasks.Task>.
 As demonstrated below, the `async` keyword isn't used on the C# method with the `[JSImport]` attribute because it doesn't use the `await` keyword within it.
 However, consuming code calling the method would typically use the `await` keyword and be marked as `async`, as demonstrated in the `PromisesUsage` example.

 JS with a callback, such as a `setTimeout`, can be wrapped in a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) before returning from JS.
-Wrapping a callback in a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise), as demonstrated in `Wait2Seconds` function, is only appropriate when the callback is called exactly once.
+Wrapping a callback in a [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise), as demonstrated in the function assigned to `Wait2Seconds`, is only appropriate when the callback is called exactly once.
 Otherwise, a C# <xref:System.Action> can be passed to listen for a callback that may be called zero or many times, which is demonstrated in the [Subscribing to JS events](#subscribing-to-js-events) section.

 `PromisesShim.js`: